knuesel/typst-minideck/lib/colors.typ

 // Get given field (`shades` or `accents`) from scheme, or use `default`
 // if scheme is `auto` or contains no such field.
 // Default can be either a scheme or a field (shades or accent as appropriate).
-// The scheme can be given by name to refer to a standard scheme in the
+// The scheme or scheme values can be given by name to refer to a standard scheme
-// `schemes` dict.
+// in the `schemes` dict.
 #let _scheme-field(scheme, field, default) = {
-  if type(default) == str {
+  // Resolve default given as scheme name if type(default) == str {
     default = schemes.at(default)
   }
-  if type(default) == dictionary {
+  // Extract default value from default scheme if type(default) == dictionary {
-    // Scheme -> extract field
     default = default.at(field)
   }
-  if scheme == auto {
+  // Return default value for `auto` scheme if scheme == auto {
     return default
   }
-  if type(scheme) == str {
+  // Resolve scheme given as name if type(scheme) == str {
     scheme = schemes.at(scheme)
   }
   if type(scheme) != dictionary {
     panic("Color scheme must be a string, dictionary or auto") }
+  // Get value from scheme
-  return scheme.at(field, default: default)
+  let value = scheme.at(field, default: default)
+  // Resolve value given as name if type(value) == str {
+    value = schemes.at(value).at(field)
+  }
+  return value
 }

 // Return the requested number of accent colors from the source